ymdarake/genba-reporter/README.md

 Simple note app written in Flutter.

-You can stock brilliant ideas you come up with for an moment!
+You can stock brilliant ideas you come up with in a moment!

 ## Features
 - write/edit simply